Kent County Litigation Attorney

 One of the primary purposes of bankruptcy is to discharge certain debts to give an honest individual debtor a "fresh start."
 The debtor has no liability for discharged debts.
 In a chapter 7 case, however, a discharge is only available to individual debtors, not to partnerships or corporations.
 Although an individual chapter 7 case usually results in a discharge of debts, the right to a discharge is not absolute, and some types of debts are not discharged.
 Moreover, a bankruptcy discharge does not extinguish a lien on property.

-If you have questions about whether filing bankruptcy is right for you, give my office a call today and schedule a free confidential consultation with me.
+If you have questions about whether filing bankruptcy is right for you, give my office a call today and schedule a personal confidential consultation with me.